namshi/namshi.github.com/source/_posts/2014-08-07-newsletter-number-50.markdown

 author: Mohamad Hallal
 ---

+Hey folks!
+Hope you had a great week!

+Announcement:
 > We are looking for a senior software engineer passionate about NodeJS and a frontend designer who is passionate and kick-ass in CSS and HTML and wants to expand his skillset with some JavaScript -- we <3 javascript :)
 >
-> We will detail in a separate post but, for the time being, feel free to reach out to submit your linkedin / github profile to work-in-tech@namshi.com"
+> We will detail in a separate post but, for the time being, feel free to reach out to submit your linkedin / github profile to work-in-tech@namshi.com

 Here are your links for this week!